These are my favorite English Masses in Rome. There are more around the city, of course, but these are the best and most convenient.

 Santo Spirito in Sassia

-The Divine Mercy Shrine hosts the official-unofficial English Mass in Rome.
+This is the official-unofficial English Mass in Rome.
 If you are looking for an American expat, chances are you’ll find them here.
 The Mass is run by the Religious Sisters of Mercy from Alma, Michigan, the same sisters you contact for Papal Audience tickets.
-The priest, unless he’s traveling, is Father Luke Sweeney of the Archdiocese of New York.
-He’s a great guy.
-Because this Mass begins at 10:00 a.m., it’s super convenient for those wanting to attend the Noon Angelus with the Holy Father.
+Because this Mass begins at 10 a.m., it’s super convenient for those wanting to attend the Noon Angelus with the Holy Father.

 Map: Via Sant’Anna